NateZimmer/Optimization-Tutorials/Pages/MajorityLeastSquares.md

 <img src="Images/MLS/MLS1.png"></img>
 </p>

 Majority least squares is a simple and robust outlier rejection method for least squares problems.
 Inevitably in practice, outliers and anomalies exist that corrupt data and the subsequent models.
 It follows that intrinsic outlier rejection is recommended  for unsupervised learning systems to function in practice.
-Majority least squares achieves this by looking at the majority of data as opposed to data in its eternity.
+Majority least squares achieves this by looking at the majority of data as opposed to data in its entirety.
 This is advantageous over other robust techniques since no weighting is given to outliers.
 However, it operates on the following assumption:

 - The majority of data is 'good' data with a normal/uniform distribution of error.